CYBERMED1C/Cryptocurrency/README.md

 ---

-## External Resources
-Here are some additional external resources to help you in your cryptocurrency investment journey:

-- [Binance Academy](https://academy.binance.com/) – A cryptocurrency learning hub by Binance offering courses, tutorials, and articles on crypto-related topics.
-- [BitcoinTalk](https://bitcointalk.org/) – The largest online forum dedicated to Bitcoin and cryptocurrency discussions, where you can find news, projects, and investment tips.
-- [Reddit Cryptocurrency](https://www.reddit.com/r/CryptoCurrency/) – A popular Reddit community where cryptocurrency enthusiasts share news, resources, and investment tips.

----

 ## Bitcoin to Altcoin Map
 These tools and platforms help you understand the market dynamics between Bitcoin and altcoins, providing insights into trends, dominance, and potential investment strategies.